hannibunny/nlpbook/NLP/_build/html/_sources/03postagging/01tagsetsAndAlgorithms.md

 **Tagging:** The learned mapping is the $N+1$-column table.
 This table can be applied to tag each *PoS-tag-sequence-word-combination* with the PoS of the current word.

-**Properties:** The larger the $N$, the more context is taken into account and the higher the probability, that the correct PoS-Tag is assigned.
-However, with an increasing number $N$ also the number of *PoS-tag-sequence-word-combinations* increases exponentially.
-Therefore the probability that the text, which must be tagged, contains a combination, which has not been in the training corpus and theirfore is not listed in the mapping table increases.
+**Properties:** The larger the value $N$, the more context is taken into account and the higher the probability, that the correct PoS-Tag is assigned.
+However, with an increasing value $N$, also the number of *PoS-tag-sequence-word-combinations* increases exponentially.
+Therefore the probability that the text, which must be tagged, contains a combination, which has not been in the training corpus and therefore is not listed in the mapping table increases.
 What should be done in the case of such an unknown combination?
 A standard solution is to train and implement a sequence of N-Gram-Taggers with varying $N$.
 For example a Unigram-, Bigram-, 3-Gram and 4-Gram-Tagger is trained.
 For tagging the 4-Gram tagger is applied.
-If this tagger faces a 4-combination (sequence of 3 PoS-tags plus following word), which is not in it's table, a **Backup-Tagger**, the 3-Gram-Tagger in this case, is applied for this combination.
+If this tagger faces a 4-combination (sequence of 3 PoS-tags plus following word), which is not in its table, a **Backup-Tagger**, the 3-Gram-Tagger in this case, is applied for this combination.
 If the corresponding 3-combination is also not in the table of the 3-Gram-Tagger the next Backup-Tagger, which is the Bigram-Tagger, is applied and so on.

 In the [next section](02PosTagging.ipynb) the application of all the taggers, described above, is demonstrated.
 Moreover, in a [previous notebook](../02normalisation/03StemLemma.ipynb) it has already been shown how *TextBlob* can be applied for PoS-Tagging.